Der12kl/blog-card/readme.md

 ## Usage

-- Open the project in your browser.
+- Open the project in your browser to view the blog card.

 ## Project Structure

-- `index.html`: The main HTML file.
+- `index.html: The main HTML file containing the structure of the blog card.
-- `blog.css`: The stylesheet for the project.
+- `blog.css`: The stylesheet for styling the blog card, including animations and responsive design.
-- `Nature.jpg`: The blog card image.
+- `Nature.jpg`: The image used in the blog card.
-- `package.json`: Project metadata and dependencies.
+- `package.json`: Contains project metadata and dependencies.

 ## License